-- Desired PM reduction DOC reduce diesel exhaust PM by 15 to 30%, pDPF by 30 to 50% and DPF by more than 90%.
-DOC reduce only the soluble organic faction (SOF) of the PM, pDPF reduce SOF and small amounts of the insoluble carbonaceous soot, while DPF are highly effective at reducing both soluble and insoluble particles - Duty cycle and exhaust temperatures All catalytic exhaust aftertreatment equipment require a minimum temperature before they become effective.
-DOC, pDPF and CRT type DPF require temperatures above approximately 250° to be effective in reducing DPM, while CDPF require temperatures of approximately 350° C. Lower temperatures reduce the effectiveness of DOC and pDPF but do not cause an impact on the operation of the engine, whereas sufficient exhaust gas temperatures are critical for DPF to avoid excessive soot accumulation and increase in exhaust back pressure.
-Exhaust gas temperature monitoring and data logging should be conducted under normal operating conditions to ensure effective PM reductions will be achieved - Diesel fuel Diesel fuel with the lowest possible sulfur content should be used.
+- PM reduction DOC reduce diesel exhaust PM by 15 to 30%, pDPF by 30 to 50% and DPF by more than 90%.
+DOC reduce only the soluble organic faction (SOF) of PM, pDPF reduce SOF and small amounts of the insoluble carbonaceous soot, while DPF are highly effective at reducing both soluble and insoluble fractions - Duty cycle and exhaust gas temperature All catalytic exhaust aftertreatment equipment require a minimum exhaust gas temperature before they become effective.
+DOC, pDPF and CRT type DPF all typically require minimum exhaust gas temperatures of approximately 250° to be effective in reducing or oxidising DPM, while CDPF require minimum exhaust gas temperatures of approximately 350° C. Low exhaust gas temperatures may reduce the effectiveness of DOC and pDPF but do not cause an impact on the operation of the engine, whereas sufficient exhaust gas temperatures are critical for DPF to avoid excessive soot accumulation and consequent increase in exhaust back pressure.
+Prior to installation, exhaust gas temperature monitoring and data logging should be conducted under normal operating conditions to ensure effective PM reductions will be achieved

+- Fuel sulfur Diesel fuel with the lowest possible sulfur content should be used.
 Diesel that complies with a sulfur content of less than 10 ppm (prescribed by the national fuel quality standards in Australia) is suitable for all diesel exhaust aftertreatment equipment and will maximise the emission control effectiveness - Maintenance DOC and pDPF are effectively maintenance free, while DPF require periodic cleaning.
-Refer to Section 6.1.3.6 for further details about factors influencing DPF cleaning intervals. - Cost effectiveness Based on typical pricing and assumed PM reduction efficiencies of 25%, 40% and 95% for DOC, pDPF and DPF respectively.
-DPF are typically the most cost effective option due to their very high PM reduction efficiency, followed by DOC due to their relatively low cost, with pDPF being the least cost effective - Gaseous emissions In addition to the reduction of PM emissions, all diesel exhaust aftertreatment equipment described in this report are very effective in reducing CO and HC emissions, including air toxic compounds - Nitrogen dioxide All catalytic diesel exhaust aftertreatment equipment for reduction of PM increase the level of NO2 to some degree.
+Refer to Sections 6.1.3.6 and 6.5 for further details about factors influencing DPF cleaning intervals - Cost effectiveness Based on typical pricing and assumed PM reduction efficiencies of 25%, 40% and 95% for DOC, pDPF and DPF respectively, DPF are typically the most cost effective option (depending on sizing to meet required exhaust back pressure) due to their very high PM reduction efficiency, followed by DOC due to their relatively low cost, with pDPF being the least cost effective - Size and Weight DPF sized to meet low exhaust back pressure can have considerable size and weight, while DOC and pDPF are an order of magnitude smaller and lighter - Gaseous emissions In addition to the reduction of PM emissions, all diesel exhaust aftertreatment equipment described in this report are very effective in reducing CO and HC emissions, including air toxic compounds - Nitrogen dioxide All catalytic diesel exhaust aftertreatment equipment for reduction of PM increase the level of NO2 to some degree.
 This may be an occupational health and safety (OH&S) concern in enclosed work areas, such as underground coal mines.
-While the catalyst increases NO2 emissions, total NOx emissions are unchanged.
+While the catalyst increases NO2 emissions, total NO_x emissions are unchanged.